RoboJackets/pcb-contest/CONTEST.md

 If you wish to consult with someone on your design, please use the #electrical-ama Slack channel.
 This will be the place for all technical questions during the competition.

 ### Questions
-Please direct any competition logistics or other non-technical questions to **Varun Madabushi** on Slack.
+Please direct any competition logistics or other non-technical questions to the competition organizer, **Varun Madabushi** on Slack.
 The [FAQ](#faq) below will be updated with clarifying information throughout the competition.
 Please check it regularly.

 ## Submission Materials

-## GitHub Repository
+### GitHub Repository
 All files for submission should be on GitHub in your own reposistory.
 A link to this reposistory will be submitted at the end of contest using a Google form.
 Details on GitHub setup is in [Getting Started](#getting-started).

-## Required Files
+### Required Files
 - EAGLE Schematic (.sch) file
 - EAGLE Board (.brd) file
 - EAGLE Library (.lbr) file for any custom parts not included in the [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)